jakelammers/CS361-NFA/README.md

 |-- NFATest.java
 ```
 ### Compiling and Using
-First navigate to the top-level of the directory that holds the project:
+Navigate to the top of the directory that holds the project:

-To compile Junit and NFATest on onyx use the following command:
+To compile Junit and NFATest on Onyx use the following command:

     javac -cp .:/usr/share/java/junit.jar ./test/nfa/NFATest.java